 There are instances when quantitative data gets encoded with inaccurate values in graphical representations.
-In such cases, no implications can be rendered from the data as the nature varies; like the axis of line graph is quite different from that of bars.
+In such cases, no implications can be rendered from the data as nature varies; like the axis of line, graph is quite different from that of bars.
 Be particular in encoding quantitative data to reveal proper analysis of the figures or the trend that represent the performance of the product.

 11. Poor Arrangement

 Dashboards come with the challenge of presenting loads of information in limited space.
 If the information is not organized well, based on the importance and the desired viewing need, the result can be a big mess.
 The visual design should categorize the data into meaningful groups rather than dividing it into a confusing maze.
-Well designed dashboards consist of small amount of manageable data that is presented in a skilful manner and doesn’t even look cluttered.
-The aim is not make the dashboard beautiful, but to include the elements that fit in perfectly without burdening the design.
+Well designed dashboards consist of the small amount of manageable data that is presented in a skillful manner and doesn’t even look cluttered.
+The aim is not to make the dashboard beautiful, but to include the elements that fit in perfectly without burdening the design.

 Make it a point to highlight the most significant data so that it stands out from the rest.
 Data that is meant for comparisons should be arranged in a manner that visually facilitates the viewer to go for it.
-Remember to always have an appropriate visual sequence in dashboard and maintain a proper balance in the nature and importance of information.
+Remember to always have an appropriate visual sequence in the dashboard and maintain a proper balance in the nature and importance of information.
 Don’t just think that you will throw in everything together and the dashboard will accommodate to get the work done.

 12. Highlights Are Not Present